Male and Female Sterility and Infertility

-When a man and/or woman are irreversibly unable to contribute to conception, we talk about sterility; when we speak of infertility on the other hand, we mean the inability of a couple to procreate in the absence of irreversible sterility factors.
+When a man and/or a woman are unable to contribute to conception irreversibly, it is referred to as sterility; when we talk about infertility, we mean the inability of a couple to conceive in the absence of irreversible sterility factors.

-Often, even in medical circles, the two terms are confused.
+Often, even in the medical field, the two terms are confused.

-The International Council on Infertility Information Dissemination (INCIID) defines a couple as sterile if they fail to conceive after one year of attempts (time reduced to six months in the case of a woman over thirty-seven).
+The International Council on Infertility Information Dissemination (INCIID) defines a sterile couple as one that does not achieve conception after one year of attempts (reduced to 6 months for a woman over thirty-seven).

-Male and female sterility can be defined as primary when referring to people who have never been able to conceive, while secondary sterility is when the difficultyconcerns the conception of a second or additional child, after having conceived and/or carried a normal pregnancy to term.
+Male and female sterility can be defined as primary when referring to individuals who have never been able to conceive, while secondary sterility refers to the inability to conceive a second or further child after having conceived and/or carried a normal pregnancy to term.

-According to the Istituto Superiore di Sanità, a body of the Ministry of Health, in a report on medically assisted reproduction in April 2017, the following infertility factors were identified:
+According to the Italian National Institute of Health, in a report on Medically Assisted Procreation from April 2017, the following infertility factors are identified:

 FEMALE STERILITY/INFERTILITY IN ITALY

-Medically speaking (and in order of frequency), female infertility/infertility can be divided into the following forms:
+From a medical standpoint (in order of frequency), female sterility/infertility can be distinguished into the following forms:

-It accounts for about 6% of female sterility/infertility cases and means that the woman has alterations in her ovulatory cycle.
+Represents about 6% of female sterility/infertility cases and means that the woman has alterations in the ovulatory cycle.

-It represents 9% of all female causes of sterility/infertility, and relates to the lack of anatomical and/or functional integrity of the fallopian tube, a prerequisite for its proper functioning.
-This case represents one of the main indications for an in vitro fertilisation (IVF) cycle.
+Represents about 9% of all female causes of sterility/infertility and relates to the lack of anatomical and/or functional integrity of the tube, an essential requirement for its proper functioning.
+This case represents one of the main indications for in vitro fertilization (IVF).

-Linked to the poor quality of cervical mucous, which should be permeable to sperm just before ovulation, acting, on the other hand, as a barrier to the passage of sperm and germs outside the ovulatory period.
-One possible solution is intrauterine insemination (IUI).
+Related to poor quality of cervical mucus, which should be permeable to sperm just before ovulation, acting, conversely, as a barrier to their passage and to germs outside the ovulatory period.
+A possible solution is intrauterine insemination (IUI).

-It accounts for about 5% - 10% of cases, and consists of congenital abnormalities, adhesions from previous curettage, fibroid or polyp growth and, more rarely, infections.
+Represents about 5% - 10% of cases.
+These consist of congenital anomalies, adhesions from previous curettages, growth of fibroids or polyps, and more rarely infections.

 • Malformations